nginx/agent/site/content/installation-upgrade/uninstall.md

    sudo systemctl stop nginx-agent
    ```

-2. To uninstall NGINX Agent, run the following command:
+1. To uninstall NGINX Agent, run the following command:

    ```bash
    sudo apt-get remove nginx-agent
    ```

-   > **Note:** The `apt-get remove <package>` command will remove the package from your system, while keeping the associated configuration files for possible future use.
-If you want to completely remove the package and all of its configuration files, you should use `apt-get purge <package>`.
+   {{< note >}} The `apt-get remove <package>` command will remove the package from your system, while keeping the associated configuration files for possible future use.
+If you want to completely remove the package and all of its configuration files, you should use `apt-get purge <package>`. {{< /note >}}

-### Uninstalling NGINX Agent on Debian
+### Uninstall NGINX Agent on Debian

 Complete the following steps on each host where you've installed NGINX Agent: